-The goal of our Project Ecuador program is for our participants to not only give back to the global community but to also learn about themselves and to grow through their experiences.
-Upon completion of Project Ecuador, each participant will receive a certificate recognizing 40 HOURS of SUMMER COMMUNITY SERVICE.
-Our projects are designed to create meaningful bonds between our volunteers and those they are helping.
-Each person volunteers Monday through Friday, four hours per day, while in Quito and the Amazon Jungle.
+The goal of our Project Costa Rica Community Service programs is not only to help the local community, but also for our participants to learn about themselves and to grow through their experiences.
+Upon completion of Project Costa Rica, each participant will receive a certificate recognizing 40 hours of community service credit (14-day program) or 56 hours of community service credit (20-day program).
+Our participants volunteer with the same project throughout the week for four hours per day, in order to create meaningful bonds between our volunteers and those they are helping.

 Volunteering at the Wildlife Rescue Center, located on an 8-acre reserve on the edge of the rainforest, is a meaningful opportunity to care for abandoned and injured wildlife.
 The mission of the center is the care and eventual release of the animals into their natural habitats.
 Resident wildlife has included monkeys, kinkajous, peccaries, sloths, parrots, and other exotic animals.
 Our volunteers will work side-by-side with compassionate professionals in this government-supported sanctuary.
 Our participants' responsibilities include feeding the animals, cleaning the animals' living quarters, and working on long-term projects that benefit the rescue center and its inhabitants.
 In past summers our projects have included building new enclosures, painting the property's buildings, clearing new pathways through the jungle, and improving the general condition of the rescue center.
 Each volunteer will participate in each activity throughout the program.
 Due to our hard work and commitment to each task, the rescue center is able provide a better quality of life to their residents.

 **Please note that due to local laws in Costa Rica, non-professionals and visitors are not permitted to directly handle any of the animals on-site.